zencart/documentation/content/user/troubleshooting/cant_stay_logged_in.md

 ---
-title: I can't stay logged in to my Admin area
+title: Can't login or stay logged in or add-to-cart
 description: PHP Session Handling in Zen Cart
 category: troubleshooting
 weight: 10